Winchmore Hill Cricket Club: Teams

 Winchmore Hill CC field six senior men's teams in Saturday cricket, all playing in their respective Middlesex County Cricket League (MCCL) divisions.
 The club also fields up to four Sunday teams.
 A Sunday 1st XI compete in the County and National Cup competitions, Winchmore Hill Tigers and Lions play social matches and a Youth Development XI play in the Middlesex Development League.

-Winchmore Hill CC also has a thriving colts section ranging from under 9 to under 17 principally run since 2015 by club Child Development Officer, Jim Clarke.
-A large number of colts have subsequently progressed to play for the 1st XI and professional county cricket clubs.
-In 2019, both the under 17 and under 15 colts teams were crowned Middlesex champions.
-In 2020, the under 17s were again crowned Middlesex champions.
+Winchmore Hill CC also has a thriving juniors section ranging from under 5 to under 17, overseen by Ganapathi Chandresakar, the clubs Director of Cricket since 2026.
+A large number of juniors have subsequently progressed to play for the 1st XI and professional county cricket clubs.
+In 2019, both the U15 and the U17 teams were crowned Middlesex champions.
+The first county titles for a junior team for over 30 years.
+In both 2020 and 2025, the under 17s were again crowned Middlesex champions.

 First Team League Records

 Winchmore Hill joined the Middlesex County League in 1972 and since then the following records have been set: